abuzarbagewadi/WordPair_GeneratorApp/README.md

 # Wordpair Generation App

 My first flutter project.
+This app uses 'english_words' library to randomly generate compound words.
+You can even favourite the words you like.
+So, pretty basic.

-## Getting Started
+## Tools Used
+* Flutter
+### Dependencies
+  * cupertino_icons: ^0.1.3
+  * english_words: ^3.1.5